shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

 ## IAM Role for NodeGroups
-Whenever we create an EKS cluster using `eksctl` with node groups like the below configuration :
+Whenever we create an EKS cluster using `eksctl` with node groups like below :

 ```yaml
 apiVersion: eksctl.io/v1alpha5